adaltas/node-masson/core/ntp.coffee.md

 The configuration file "/etc/ntp.conf" is updated with the list of servers defined by the "ntp.servers" property.
 The "ntp" service is restarted if any change to this file is detected.
+The "fudge" property is used when a server should trust its own BIOS clock.
+It should only be used in a pure offline configuration, and when only ONE ntp server is configured

     exports.push name: 'NTP # Configure', handler: (ctx, next) ->
       {servers, fudge} = ctx.config.ntp